artemtorlak/rails/README.md

-Styding basic concepts of Ruby on Rails
+Studing basic concepts of Ruby on Rails))